stefanknoll/plsql-and-sql-coding-guidelines/README.md

 2. [Create a branch](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/), commit and publish your changes and enhancements
 3. [Create a pull request](https://help.github.com/articles/creating-a-pull-request/)

-## How to Build the HTML Site and PDF File
+## How to Build the HTML Site

+### About the HTML site and process

+HTML is the primary output format.
+[Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) is used to generate static HTML files and [Mike](https://github.com/jimporter/mike) to publish version specific variants.

+### Build Steps

 1. Install Docker in your environment
    * [Install Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/install/)